AdobeDocs/audience-manager.it-IT/help/using/api/rest-api-main/aam-api-getting-started.md

 ### Passaggio 1: Richiedi accesso API

 Contatta il responsabile Soluzioni Partner.
-Le forniranno un ID [!DNL API] client e un segreto.
-L&#39;ID e l&#39;autenticazione segreta si [!DNL API]autenticano.
+They will provide you with an [!DNL API] client ID and secret.
+The ID and secret authenticate you to the [!DNL API].

-Nota: Se desiderate ricevere un token di aggiornamento, specificatelo quando richiedete [!DNL API] l&#39;accesso.
+Note: If you'd like to receive a refresh token, specify that when you request [!DNL API] access.

 ### Passaggio 2: Richiedi token

-Trasmettete una richiesta token con il [!DNL JSON] client preferito.
+Pass in a token request with your preferred [!DNL JSON] client.
 Quando create la richiesta:

-* Utilizzate un `POST` metodo da chiamare `https://api.demdex.com/oauth/token`.
+* Use a `POST` method to call `https://api.demdex.com/oauth/token`.
-* Convertite l&#39;ID client e il segreto in una stringa codificata base -64.
-Separa l&#39;ID e il segreto con due punti durante il processo di conversione.
-Ad esempio, le credenziali `testId : testSecret` convertite in `dGVzdElkOnRlc3RTZWNyZXQ=`.
+* Convertite l'ID client e il segreto in una stringa codificata base -64.
+Separa l'ID e il segreto con due punti durante il processo di conversione.
+For example, the credentials `testId : testSecret` convert to `dGVzdElkOnRlc3RTZWNyZXQ=`.
-* Passa nelle [!DNL HTTP] intestazioni `Authorization:Basic <base-64 clientID:clientSecret>` e `Content-Type: application/x-www-form-urlencoded` .
-Ad esempio, l&#39;intestazione potrebbe avere l&#39;aspetto seguente: <br/>`Authorization: Basic dGVzdElkOnRlc3RTZWNyZXQ=`<br/>`Content-Type: application/x-www-form-urlencoded`
+* Pass in the [!DNL HTTP] headers `Authorization:Basic <base-64 clientID:clientSecret>` and `Content-Type: application/x-www-form-urlencoded` .
+For example, your header could look like this: <br/>`Authorization: Basic dGVzdElkOnRlc3RTZWNyZXQ=` <br/>`Content-Type: application/x-www-form-urlencoded`
 * Configurate il corpo della richiesta come segue:
    <br/> `grant_type=password&username=<your-AudienceManager-user-name>&password=<your-AudienceManager-password>`